syn990/SYN-RTOS/README.md

 The folders included are currenty not required at all for SYN-RTOS.

+- network_scripts
-- network_scripts # Contains eno1-wlan0_bridge.sh which will provide an ethernet port with a route to the internet, assuming the wireless card has internet access.
-It also contains ip-configure.sh which will set an IP if you can't use DHCP and are lazy.
+# Contains eno1-wlan0_bridge.sh which will provide an ethernet port with a route to the internet, assuming the wireless card has internet access.
+# Contains ip-configure.sh which will set an IP if you can't use DHCP and are lazy.
+ - xibo-related
- - xibo-related # Contains junk archiso files used for an automated DSG player.
+# Contains junk archiso files used for an automated DSG player.
 This can eventually become it's own branch.